rahil627/willowolf/docs/index.md

 # {{ site.title-short }}

 a digital space for [rathewolf](https://rathewolf.com)'s altruistic desires: his wills, manifested digitally.
 It’s also a spirit animal representing a will. :) It holds the web-sites of digital organizations, digital tools, 'n other digital stuffs i've organized/made for *the people*.

+---

+![](graveyard-of-fireflies.jpg?raw=true)

+---

-### willowolves:
+### the willowolves:
 [nature's guardians: *the natural way* of life](https://natural.willowolf.com/), the will to organize, r&d, 'n share our love for making ways of make a better world :) :)
 [experimental game anarchy: the art & way of experimental games](https://experimental.willowolf.com), the will to organize, r&d, *play(!!!)*, 'n share our love for experimental games
 [fighting game anarchy: the art & way of fighting games](https://fighting.willowolf.com), the will to organize, r&d, play, 'n share our love for fighting games

----

-![](graveyard-of-fireflies.jpg?raw=true)

----

 ### notes:
 generally, all *should* share 'n uphold good values: informal, *street*, *community-oriented*, *diy*, punk, *anarchist*, feminist theory, grassroots-like etc.